 The Lower 180-Foot Aquifer and the 400-Foot Aquifer are also made up of gravel and sand with some clay.
 Both are a major source of water for both Fort Ord and farms in the Salinas Valley.
 Below is a cross section of aquifers on Fort Ord:

-There are four identified areas of groundwater contamination under the former Fort Ord.
-The most frequently detected chemicals in three of these areas are trichloroethene (TCE) and carbon tetrachloride (CT) in the remaining area.
+The Army is cleaning up three areas of groundwater contamination under the former Fort Ord.
 The suspected sources, locations, main contaminant, and affected aquifers are:

-- Waste disposal in the Fort Ord landfill resulted in TCE contamination of groundwater in the A-Aquifer, the Upper 180-Foot Aquifer and the Lower 180-Foot Aquifer.
+- Waste disposal in the Fort Ord landfill resulted in trichloroethene (TCE) contamination of groundwater in the A-Aquifer, the Upper 180-Foot Aquifer and the Lower 180-Foot Aquifer.
 This area is called Operable Unit 2 or OU2.

-- Vehicle maintenance activities in the Main Garrison in the vicinity of 1st Avenue and 12th Street resulted in TCE contamination of groundwater in the Upper 180-Foot Aquifer.
+- Vehicle maintenance activities in the Main Garrison in the vicinity of 1st Avenue and 12th Street resulted in tetrachloroethylene (PCE) and TCE contamination of groundwater in the Upper 180-Foot Aquifer.
 This area is called Site 2/12.

 - Training and equipment maintenance activities in the northern portion of the former Fort Ord (now the Abrams Park housing area) resulted in carbon tetrachloride contamination of groundwater in the A-Aquifer, the Upper 180-Foot Aquifer and the Lower 180-Foot Aquifer.
 This area is called Operable Unit Carbon Tetrachloride Plume or OUCTP.

 The cleanup of contaminated groundwater includes the capping of the Fort Ord landfill and the operation of groundwater treatment facilities that address three contamination areas.
-The Fritzsche Army Airfield fire drill burn pit groundwater treatment facility, Operable Unit 1, began operation in 1989 but treatment has ceased and the site close-out evaluation is in progress.
-Once cleanup for OU1 is declared complete, the remaining portions of the treatment system will be removed.
-The Fort Ord landfill area groundwater treatment facility, Operable Unit 2, began operation in 1995.
+The Fritzsche Army Airfield fire drill burn pit groundwater treatment facility, Operable Unit 1, began operation in 1989 but treatment is complete.
+The original Fort Ord landfill area groundwater treatment facility, Operable Unit 2, began operation in 1995.
+A new treatment facility began operation in 2019 and, when it was fully operational, the old groundwater treatment plant was demolished.
 The groundwater treatment facility addressing the Sites 2/12 groundwater contamination plume is located at 1st Street and 10th Avenue and began operation in 1999.
-For the main portion of the Operable Unit Carbon Tetrachloride Plume, the Army used an innovative cleanup method called in-situ biodegradation.
-This cleanup process is also on-going.
+For the main portion of the Operable Unit Carbon Tetrachloride Plume, the Army is using a cleanup method called in-situ biodegradation.
+The map below show the maximum historical extent of the groundwater plumes (shaded area) and the current outline of the plumes (line) as of August 2023.

 Local drinking water supplied to communities on and around the former Fort Ord meets all drinking water standards.
 Supply wells on Fort Ord are tested frequently to ensure water quality is maintained.
 TCE has been found at a detectable concentration but is well below the Maximum Contaminant Level in the three supply wells that feeds the Fort Ord system.
 The Army and the Marina Coast Water District monitor this situation closely.
 The installation of new supply wells is restricted by the Monterey County Health Department in areas which may influence Fort Ord groundwater contamination plumes.